Paul Douglas (Illinois politician): Return to civilian life

-After Douglas left the service he returned to teach at the University of Chicago around 1946.
+After Douglas left the service, he returned to teach at the University of Chicago in around 1946.
 In 1947 he was awarded the highest honor in the economics profession when he was elected president of the American Economic Association.
-But soon Douglas found himself at odds with the faculty at Chicago, stating, "...
+However, Douglas soon found himself at odds with the faculty at Chicago; he later stated, "...
 I was disconcerted to find that the economic and political conservatives had acquired almost complete dominance over my department and taught that market decisions were always right and profit values the supreme ones ...
 If I stayed, it would be in an unfriendly environment."
 Unhappy with the situation at the university, Paul turned his attention to Illinois politics.

 Senate campaign

 While Douglas had been serving in the Marines, his wife, Emily, had been nominated to run against isolationist Republican Congressman Stephen A. Day, who had succeeded McKeough.
 Although she had defeated Day in the 1944 election, a Republican upsurge had unseated her in 1946, the same year that Douglas left the Marines.

 Deciding to enter politics once again, Douglas let it be generally known that he wished to seek the office of Governor of Illinois in 1948.
 Cook County machine boss Jacob Arvey, however, had a different plan.
 At the time, several scandals had broken out over the machine's activities, and Arvey decided that Douglas, a scholar and war hero with a reputation for incorruptibility, would be the perfect nominee to run against Senator Brooks.
 Since Brooks was hugely popular in the state and had a large campaign warchest, Arvey decided that there was no danger of Douglas winning.
-The top two thirds of the Illinois Democratic slate for the 1948 election then became Paul Douglas for senator and Adlai Stevenson for governor.
+The top two-thirds of the Illinois Democratic slate for the 1948 election then became Paul Douglas for senator and Adlai Stevenson for governor.

-At the outset of the campaign, Douglas' chances looked slim.
-As a delegate to the 1948 Democratic National Convention, he had tried to draft General Dwight D. Eisenhower for president, calling President Harry S. Truman "incompetent."
+At the outset of the campaign, Douglas's chances looked slim.
+As a delegate to the 1948 Democratic National Convention, he had tried to draft General Dwight D. Eisenhower for president, calling President Harry S. Truman "incompetent".

 Douglas, however, proved to be a tenacious campaigner.
 He stumped across the state in a Jeep station wagon for the Marshall Plan, civil rights, repeal of the Taft-Hartley Act, more public housing, and more social security programs.
 During six months of non-stop campaigning, he traveled more than 40000 mi around the state and delivered more than 1,100 speeches.
-When Senator Brooks refused to debate him, Douglas debated an empty chair, switching from seat to seat as he provided both his and Brooks' answers.
+When Senator Brooks refused to debate him, Douglas debated an empty chair, switching from seat to seat as he provided both his and Brooks's answers.

 On Election Day, Douglas won an upset victory, taking 55 percent of the vote and defeating the incumbent by a margin of more than 407,000 votes.
 Stevenson won the race for governor by a wide margin, but there was no coattails effect from president to senator to governor, as President Truman, campaigning for re-election, won the state by a slim 33,600 votes.